-To be determined
+• To be determined

-• To be determined Performance Report Current Expenditures \$0.00 Required Performance 1: Public Health; 1.11: Community Violence Interventions Indicators and Number of workers enrolled in sectoral job training programs: N/A Programmatic Data Number of workers completing sectoral job training programs: N/A Number of people participating in summer youth employment programs: N/A to this project Output Measures The contract between PHMDC and the City is being finalized and services have not started; potential output and outcome measures are listed below Sustained Madison and Dane County Violence Prevention Coalition Violence prevention dashboard Increase in service providers offering violence prevention, intervention and healing programming and services Increase in diversion programs for high crime indicators Outcome Measures Reduction of violence mortality rate Reduction of violence related hospitalizations Reduction of gun violence related calls for service Increased resident awareness of violence prevention and intervention services.
+• To be determined Performance Report Current Expenditures \$198,870 Cumulative Expenditures \$198,870 Project Status Completed less than 50 percent This project is on-track to fully expend the allocated funds.
+The subrecipient agreement between the City of Madison and PHMDC was fully executed in July 2022.
+The RFPs for the development and acquisition of software, as well as the RFPs for community partnership close in June 2023.
+Required Performance Indicators and Programmatic Data Public Health; 1.11: Community Violence Interventions Number of workers enrolled in sectoral job training programs: N/A Number of workers completing sectoral job training programs: N/A Number of people participating in summer youth employment programs: N/A The required performance indicators for this expenditure category do not apply to this project Output Measures The contract between PHMDC and the City is being finalized and services have not started; potential output and outcome measures are listed below Sustained Madison and Dane County Violence Prevention Coalition Violence prevention dashboard Increase in service providers offering violence prevention, intervention and healing programming and services Increase in diversion programs for high crime indicators Outcome Measures Increase in diversion programs for high crime indicators Reduction of violence mortality rate Reduction of violence related hospitalizations Reduction of gun violence related calls for service Increased resident awareness of violence prevention and intervention services.
 Increased social connectedness amongst residents.